Polegate and Willingdon Medical Centre

 If i cant get an appointment, as is usual at Downlands, would it be possible to book with an available doctor in the other practice?

-liz asked 13 days agoThe GP practices are currently leading a patient engagement exercise, which is the appropriate route for questions, feedback and comments relating to clinical services, service provision and how the practices will operate.
+liz asked about 1 month agoThe GP practices are currently leading a patient engagement exercise, which is the appropriate route for questions, feedback and comments relating to clinical services, service provision and how the practices will operate.
 We would encourage you to contact your GP practice directly or respond through the patient engagement materials they have issued, so that your views can be fully considered as part of that process.
 The Council is responsible for delivering the building itself and is working in partnership with the practices and NHS Sussex to support the project.
 However, decisions relating to clinical services and patient care sit with the GP practices and the NHS.

 -